 The sensor is highly responsive and gives a response in less than 15 seconds.

 The demand for energy by the sensor is very low (0 mW at 0 mV bias).
 This decreases the overall consumption of energy.

-The compliance of the sensor against ROHS (Restriction of Hazardous Substances) explains no use of toxic/ hazardous materials in making of sensors.
+The compliance of the sensor against ROHS (Restriction of Hazardous Substances) explains no use of toxic/ hazardous materials in the making of sensors.

 Technology We Use

 What technology is being used in Ozone Sensor?

 Ozone sensors provided by Prana Air work on electrochemical gas sensing techniques.
 The technique uses three principle components a working electrode, a counter electrode, and an ion conductor.
 The ion conductor is a bridge between two electrodes.
 The passing of gas through the senor results in the current generation between electrodes and this generated current is directly proportional to the concentration of Ozone in the environment.

 The directional flow of electrons through the wire creates an electric current that is directly proportional to the concentration of gas.
 The gas sensor works by measuring this current flow between the two sensors.

 The sensor calibration determines the instrumental accuracy and measurement traceability.
 The comparison of standard measurement with instrumental measurement is calibration.
 The sensor is exposed to O3 in the range of interest and the NIST standard is used for reference.
 Standard environmental conditions like 23 + 3oC temperature, 50 + 15% relative humidity, 0.9-1.1atm pressure and air velocity of 0.05m/s were used during calibration.

 O3 Sensor Dimension